-South Korea Surges In UN Innovation Index
+South Korea surges in UN innovation index

 But South Korea was the biggest mover in the GII's top 10, up four places to sixth, leapfrogging Finland, the Netherlands, Germany and Denmark.

-Now in its 17th edition, the GII ranking of 133 countries is the flagship publication of the World Intellectual Property Organization, the UN agency dealing with patenting and innovation.
+Now in its 17th edition, the GII ranking of 133 countries is the flagship publication of the World Intellectual Property Organization, the UN agency that deals with patenting and innovation.

 "Looking at the global landscape in 2023, we find cloudy skies and gloomy weather," said WIPO chief Daren Tang.

-He said that following the boom years of 2020 to 2022, research and development expenditures declined, the number of scientific publications fell, and venture capital investments returned to pre-pandemic levels.
+Following the boom years of 2020 to 2022, research and development expenditures declined, the number of scientific publications fell, and venture capital investments returned to pre-pandemic levels, he noted.

-"However, technological progress remained strong in 2023, particularly in health-related fields like genome sequencing, as well as in computing power and electric batteries.
-Technology adoption also deepened, especially in 5G, robotics, and electric vehicles," Tang said.
+"However, technological progress remained strong in 2023, particularly in health-related fields like genome sequencing, as well as in computing power and electric batteries," he added.

 Amid tighter financial conditions, the GII's co-editor Sacha Wunsch-Vincent said the slowdown in innovation investment made "the prospect for 2024 and 2025 quite uncertain".